JashoBell/vr-experiments-resource-repo/README.md

 ### Movement Smoothing
-Useful if representing virtual objects with potentially noisy motion capture data (e.g., Infrared LED).
+These resources can be used to smooth positional data in real-time.
+Useful if representing virtual objects with potentially noisy motion capture data (e.g., Infrared LED) that don't otherwise implement smoothing.

 - :green_circle: [OneEuro Filter (Unity Implementation)](https://github.com/DarioMazzanti/OneEuroFilterUnity) - A port of the [OneEuro](https://gery.casiez.net/1euro/) filter to Unity.